Rayhatron/rayhatron.github.io/_posts/e-learning/2017-05-05-google-digital-skills-training-benefits.md

 Clearly something changed.
 It's not just the design that changed, my whole online strategy did to apply the lessons I learned.

-The [Google Digital Skills Training](http://afrodigital.org/) program will teach you what you may not need to do now as a student but what you will eventually need to know and implement if you're to succeed in the digital world.
+The <a href="http://afrodigital.org/" target="_blank" title="Google Digital Skills Training site">Google Digital Skills Training</a> program will teach you what you may not need to do now as a student but what you will eventually need to know and implement if you're to succeed in the digital world.

 Don't just snapchat your lunch, use it to build yourself a better future.